AglayaInnovation/chassis-frontend/packages/cli-tools/README.md

 2. Install dependencies: `npm install`
 3. Link the package globally: `npm link`

-Now you can run the CLI using `@aglayainnovation/cli-tools` command.
+Now you can run the CLI using `aglaya-cli` command.

 ## License